The Story Behind Wild Coffee Peru

 Nilton Surco

-CTO & Co-Founder of Wild Coffee Peru
+CTO & Co-Founder

 Kevin Andrade

-CFO & Co-Founder of Wild Coffee Peru
+CFO & Co-Founder

-Specialty Coffee Producers Association (Santa Teresa Valley)
+Specialty Coffee Producers Association of Santa Teresa Valley

 Aide Palomino